 Please contact the UG Office with the details of any special arrangement requests.

-To maximise your chances of success in an examination, there are a number of things that you must do.
+To maximise your chances of success in an in person examination, there are a number of things that you must do.
 You must:

 - Fill in the question numbers on the front page.